-The Rivet is tape sealed but has no hood.
+The Rivet and Rivulet are tape sealed but have no hood.
 Compact and light when stashed away, but completely waterproof when the heavens open.
 Perfect for lightweight touring and bikepacking.

 The challenge is for a jacket to keep you as dry as possible.
 With all shell fabrics this involves a trade-off between waterproofness and breathability.

-Our HydroFoil™ Plus fabric is built to a very high specification with more than 20,000 mm hydrostatic head and a durable water-repellent finish.
+Our HydroFoil™ Plus fabric is built to a very high specification with more than 20,000 mm hydrostatic head and a water repellent finish.
 Many other lightweight fabrics with a 10,000 mm head are also described as waterproof.
 However all waterproof coatings become less waterproof with time and use.
 Our field testing over the years has shown that the higher 20,000 mm fabric stays waterproof for longer.

 The Flash Gordon provides extended protection and is good for up to a couple of hours in continuous rain.

-If you're heading into exposed areas for a day or longer or often ride in the rain for more than a couple of hours, then choose the anti-Cyclone, Storm Trooper, Rivet, Antidote or She Shell for maximum protection - with their tape sealed seams.
+If you're heading into exposed areas for a day or longer or often ride in the rain for more than a couple of hours, then choose the anti-Cyclone, Storm Trooper, Rivet, Antidote, She Shell or Rivulet for maximum protection - with their tape sealed seams.
 And remember, if it all gets too grim then it's okay to hunt down a warm fire and a pint of Guinness.

-What ever your choice, it's important to use any shell in combination with an effective base layer (a Heatwave Merino, InfraRed or HyperActive top) so that any accumulated moisture is transferred away from your skin.
+Whatever your choice, it's important to use any shell in combination with an effective base layer (a Lightwave Merino or HyperActive top) so that any accumulated moisture is transferred away from your skin.

 Cycling is a highly aerobic activity - so you sweat, a lot.
 Even the most breathable fabrics won't actually stop you sweating and because they're windproof, you lose the cooling effect of the air rushing past as you ride.